• Skip to primary navigation

 • Be sure to use unsalted butter for this brownie recipe.

-• I recommend using fresh cherries rather than frozen cherries to make these brownies.
+• I recommend using fresh cherries rather than frozen cherries.

 How to store: